News & Insights

 Issues can be relatively easy to eliminate if expert services are engaged to partner in the processes by closing the gaps in the survey before work commences in any area where there is uncertainty.
 Labelling both the known and assumed asbestos items as well as the areas not accessed is also an important step in the process.
 Early detection of asbestos is critical to managing the risk, particularly at procurement/survey/testing phases to prevent unexpected finds and avoidable worker exposure.

 Having a detailed understanding of the implications of asbestos materials, construction and project work is critical to managing the risk regardless of the type of assessment being conducted.

 Common issues that seem to regularly occur during refurbishment and demolition projects highlight the importance of two other key control measures, aside from having a comprehensive asbestos register, to assist with eliminating the risk of potential exposure to asbestos in the workplace.

 As required under Regulation 429 of the harmonised Work Health and Safety Regulations, a written Asbestos Management Plan (AMP) is required to be established, adopted and maintained up to date, by building owners and / or managers wherever asbestos is known or assumed to be present in a workplace.
 All state/territory jurisdictions operate under this requirement or equivalent.*

-An asbestos management plan is the key tool for property owners and business managers for use in their regulatory obligations to identify, assess and control the risks associated with asbestos but unfortunately often overlooked.
-This practical solution, tailored properly to the client’s needs would have been adequate in foreseeing the issues, preparing properly for situations and occurrences and ultimately saving many problems for owners, managers, occupants, contractors and the public.
+An AMP is a key tool for property owners and business managers for use in their regulatory obligations to identify, assess and control the risks associated with asbestos but unfortunately is often overlooked.
+A comprehensive AMP, tailored to the client’s needs would greatly assist in foreseeing issues, preparing properly for situations and occurrences and ultimately reducing many problems for owners, managers, occupants, contractors and the public.